aekazakov/genome-depot/admin.md

 ```
 python manage.py import_genomes [-i]
 ```
-Imports genomes from Genbank files in a local filsystem.
+Imports genomes from Genbank files.
+The files must be in the local file system.
-Input file must have six tab-separated fields:
+The input file must have six tab-separated fields:

 * Full path to a Genbank file
 * genome name (no spaces or special symbols)